ni/measurement-plugin-python/README.md

 For detailed info on managing projects with a virtual environment [refer to the official documentation](https://docs.python.org/3/tutorial/venv.html).

-### Create and Manage Python Measurement Package by directly installing NIMS as a system-level package
+### Create and Manage Python Measurement Package by Directly Installing NIMS as a System-Level Package

 Measurement developers can also install the NIMS framework as a system package if their requirement is demanding.